netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 to endpoints when they request a selection of paths to a destination.
 Path metadata is authenticated by the owner of each link, but is otherwise not verified.
-Path metadata includes data about ASes and links, such as MTU, hardware bandwidth, latency, AS internal hop count, or geolocation information.
+Path metadata includes data about ASes and links, such as MTU.

-# Multipath Features {#mpfeatures}

-In this document, we focus on two features that PANs provide for multipath applications: metadata and paths selection.

-## Path Metadata {#metadata}

-We assume that path metadata reflects hardware properties rather than live traffic information (especially for bandwidth and latency).
-One should not expect path metadata to be updated more than once every hour.

-### Path Metadata Granularity

-We assume a protocol for inter-AS routing that provides path information per AS, more specifically per border router of an AS and per any link between any border routers (link may be internal or external to an AS).

-If we compare multiple paths, we can see where they overlap and what the hardware characteristics of the overlapping parts are.

-### Path Metadata Dimensions

-We assume a protocol that provides information on links and border routers, such as MTU, bandwidth, latency, geo-location, as well as identities (interface ID, port and IP) of border routers.
-We assume that bandwidth and latency reflect hardware characteristics rather than current or recent load.

-### Path Metadata Liveliness

-We assume that path metadata is updated at most every few hours.
-This is appropriate because all values reflect hardware properties rather than current traffic load.
-Path metadata is disseminated together with paths, so its freshness also depends on the path lifetime, which can be several hours.

-### Path Metadata Reliability

-We assume that all path metadata is truthful.
-The metadata is cryptographically protected and signed by the data originator, which is the relevant AS owner.
-However, the data correctness is not verified, instead we rely on the AS owner to be honest.

-It is possible for an AS to offer deceptive metadata, see wormhole attack in {{Section 7.3.4 of SCION-CP}}.

-## Path Selection

-We assume that a PAN protocol allows explicitly selecting paths, based, for example, on path metadata, such as latency, bandwidth, AS numbers, or geolocation of routers.
-Paths can be added and removed from a connection.
-Paths may have an expiration date, after which they are invalid.

-See {{patsel}} for details.
+**Metadata Extension**:
+SCION offers additional path metadata via extensions.
+The metadata includes properties such as bandwidth and latency.
+The extension widely saupported but not further discusses here as it is not specified in {{SCION-CP}} or {{SCION-DP}}.

 # Multipath Categorization {#categories}

-This document distinguishes the following usage categories:
+This document aims to provide guidelines for many different types of multipath applications.
+We specifically consider the following usage categories:

-* High bandwidth (BW): Optimizing bandwidth by parallel transfer on multiple paths.
+* High Bandwidth: Optimize bandwidth by parallel transfer on multiple paths.
-* Minimum latency (LAT): Optimizing latency for low latency.
+* Minimum Latency: Optimize latency for low latency.
   This can be achieved by regularly checking multiple paths and using the one with the lowest latency or by parallel transmission over multiple paths.
-* Fault tolerance (FT): Optimizing fault tolerance through parallel transfers over multiple paths.
+* Fault Tolerance: Optimizing fault tolerance through parallel transfers over multiple paths.
-* Evasion (EVA): Avoid certain links or ASes, for example, based on MTU, geolocation or AS number.
-Evasiona can also imply frequent path switching in order to avoid tracking or detection by adversaries.
+* Evasion: Avoid certain links or ASes, for example, based on MTU or AS number.
+Evasion can also imply frequent path switching in order to avoid tracking or detection by adversaries.